BBBase-EHeresy-PPPub/PPPub/docs/scenarios/battle_companies.md

 - **Defeat** — The Battle Company has been wiped out.
 - **Draw** — Both forces are wiped out in the same turn.

-**WHAT IF I'M USING AN EVIL BATTLECOMPANY?**

-There is no difference in this Scenario.

 **SPECIAL RULES**

-**The Last Stand** — The company knows that this is their final test, and they will not back down under any circumstances.
+* **The Last Stand**

+The company knows that this is their final test, and they will not back down under any circumstances.
 Neither side will Break in this Scenario, they will simply fight until one side has been wiped out!

-**The Drake's Lair** — The company has entered the Cave Drake's nest, and it will ferociously protect it at any cost.
+* **The Drake's Lair**

+The company has entered the Cave Drake's nest, and it will ferociously protect it at any cost.
 Do not place a marker for the Cave Drake's Protect the Nest special rule as normal; instead, the Cave Drake always counts as being within 3" of the marker and so will always gain the benefits.

 **PARTICIPANTS**